-This incredible documentary which took 6 years to make, charts the progress of a major investigation into what happens to juvenile salmon once they leave the rivers and head to sea.
-Shot on land and in sea going vessels in several locations, the film sheds some light into why...
+Atlantic Salmon Lost at Sea is an incredible documentary which took 6 years to make and charts the progress of a major investigation into what happens to juvenile salmon once they leave the rivers and head to sea.
+Shot on land and in sea going vessels in several locations, the...

 CHALK – Bedrock of Fly Fishing